zstumgoren/data-driven-news/src/_includes/bna/2025/assignments/design_prezos.md

-Each team should have a solid sense of project deliverables and a rough sketch of the final project at this point in the quarter.
+Each team should have a general vision for their overall project and a rough sense of deliverables at this point.

 For this exercise, you'll produce a [website wireframe](https://en.wikipedia.org/wiki/Website_wireframe) that shows the broad strokes of your site design ideas.